turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 Git remote heroku updated
 {% endterminal %}

 Now we're ready for the enterprise.
+You could also have specified the name with the initial `create` command, like `heroku create deploying-java-002`.

 **Got an error?** Applications need to have a unique name for across the platform.
 So if you followed the example exactly your name collided with an instance we previously created.
 Come up with your own name!